Kerbalnut/python-pi-multi-dyndns/README.md

 ## Detailed Instructions:

-1. Download this repo, via [the latest .zip file](https://github.com/Kerbalnut/python-pi-multi-dyndns/archive/refs/heads/main.zip) or by [tag](https://github.com/Kerbalnut/python-pi-multi-dyndns/tags)/[release](https://github.com/Kerbalnut/python-pi-multi-dyndns/releases) name.
+1. Download this repo via [the latest .zip file](https://github.com/Kerbalnut/python-pi-multi-dyndns/archive/refs/heads/main.zip) or by [tag](https://github.com/Kerbalnut/python-pi-multi-dyndns/tags)/[release](https://github.com/Kerbalnut/python-pi-multi-dyndns/releases) name, or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) it if you have git & tools installed and want to pull updates automatically.
 2. Configure appropriate files in the `dyndns/params` folder.
     - **Manually**
         1. For each domain registrar you want to configure, make a copy of the TEMPLATE file without the `_TEMPLATE` suffix.
 For example, `GoDaddy_TEMPLATE.py` should become `GoDaddy.py`